 Assessment of Stressor Impacts to the Estuaries and Coast

-To ensure the new CCMP is based on sound science, the MBNEP Science Advisory Committee determined what areas of our coastal environment are most stressed adn from what cause(s).
+To ensure the new CCMP is based on sound science, the MBNEP Science Advisory Committee determined what areas of our coastal environment are most stressed and from what cause(s).
 Over thirty scientists and resource managers from various disciplines evaluated ecosystem services provided by a set of coastal habitats to determine levels of impact from a suite of stressors.

 The Coastal Habitats

-Alabama’s extraordinary species diversity is a product of the mosaic of distinct coastal habitats characterizing our region: They include the remnants of vast long leaf pine forests once dominating our landscape to the sea grass beds and oyster reefs fringing our coastlines.
+Alabama’s extraordinary species diversity is a product of the mosaic of distinct coastal habitats characterizing our region: They include the remnants of vast long leaf pine forests once dominating our landscape to the seagrass beds and oyster reefs fringing our coastlines.
 The mixture of habitats found here provides ecosystem services which support more different species than found in any state east of the Mississippi River.

 The Ecosystem Services

 Ecosystem services are the processes by which the environment produces the resources we value.
 The most obvious examples are the services provided by plants - they use the energy of the sun to convert carbon dioxide to the food we eat and the oxygen we breathe.
 They stabilize soil and prevent erosion and provide habitat for the fish, birds, and wildlife we value.
 Other examples are less obvious.
 Wetlands reduce excess nutrients, buffer shorelines from the erosive energy of storms, promote species diversity, and contribute to groundwater replenishment.
-While we often take these natural processes for granted, ecosystem services have monetary value which would become more apparent if it became necessary to replace them.
+While we often take these natural processes for granted, ecosystem services have a monetary value which would become more apparent if it became necessary to replace them.

 The Environmental Stressors